the-things-doers/ultimate-OTP-addon/README.md

 and secure password doing a simple xor to get a crazy password.

 Here is a rough idea of our steps : start from the same simple password -> binary string -> Xor with a randomized binary string of same len (OTP Key) -> Convert back to a string -> use this as a new password.
 You will find in the following section a clearer explaination of our protocol, how it works, and why we belive it is secure.

+## Jest Installation
+### Step 1
+write in your cmd :

+    node -v

+If you have no version then install the following version on : https://nodejs.org/fr/download

+    v22.17.0

+Make sure that the option 'Add to PATH' is selected in the installation

+### Step 2
+All the package needed are installed in the project file.
+TBD if you cannot run tests

 ## Specifications